jfk-astro/pulsarfitpy/README.md

 5. Create a pull request.

 ## Credits
-pulsarfitpy was written by Jonathan Sorenson, Om Kasar,
+pulsarfitpy was written by Jonathan Sorenson, Om Kasar, Saumil Sharma, and Kason Lai.